 The Fund primarily invests its assets in cash, repurchase agreements and government securities with interest guaranteed by the full faith and credit of the United States government.
 The Fund buys securities that have a maturity of less than 397 days, so that the Fund's weighted average maturity does not exceed the Rule 2a-7 requirements under the Investment Company Act of 1940, as amended, currently 60 days.
 It is the Fund's policy to invest at least 99.5% of its total assets in cash, government securities, and/or repurchase agreements collateralized by cash or government securities and in compliance with industry-standard regulatory requirements for money market funds for quality, maturity, and diversification.
+Under normal circumstances, the Fund invests at least 80% of the value of its net assets (plus the amount of any borrowings for investment purposes) in U.S. Treasuries and repurchase agreements that are fully collateralized by U.S. Treasuries.
+The Fund's policy with respect to investing in U.S. Treasuries may not be changed unless Fund shareholders are given at least 60 days prior notice.
 You could lose money by investing in the Fund.
 Although the Fund seeks to preserve the value of your investment at \$1.00 per share, it cannot guarantee it will do so.
 The Fund may impose a fee upon the sale of your shares or may temporarily suspend your ability to sell shares if the Fund's liquidity falls below required minimums because of market conditions or other factors.
 An investment in the Fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 The Fund's sponsor has no legal obligation to provide financial support to the Fund, and you should not expect that the sponsor will provide financial support to the Fund at any time.

-Shelton Green Alpha Fund - The Shelton Green Alpha Fund's investment objective is to achieve long-term capital appreciation by investing in stocks in the green economy.
+Shelton Sustainable Equity Fund - The Shelton Sustainable Equity Fund's investment objective is to achieve long-term capital appreciation by investing in stocks in the sustainable economy.